DCC-EX/mkdocs-test/docs/contributing/documentation/02-standards.md

 ## Directory Naming, Page Naming, and Titles

+With the exception of the home page and the DCC-EX News page, **do not use "index.md"**, but rather name pages according to their primary message.
+Using "index.md" adjusts the rendering of pages when navigating through the menus, and the team has preferenced the navigation experience using numbers pages over having an initial index page.

 - All directory and page names must be in lower case and use "-" instead of spaces.
 - Page ordering is ideally set by a two digit number, so preface with the appropriate page number eg. "01-standards-formatting.md".
 - The page title is determined by the top level heading, see [Headings](/contributing/documentation/03-formatting-guide.md#headings).